 No one expected it, but the pandemic has lasted so long that now we’re seeing a second year of disrupted graduations.
 We asked Amber Sunner, our Commissioning Editor who just graduated, and Abigale Leyton, Junior Digital Content Writer who graduated last year, to tell us about their experience of graduating in a pandemic.

 The teaching was strange and participating over cracking wifi even stranger.
-The whole ‘online learning’ deal was something that many students across the country had to adapt to, and more importantly, learn from.
+The whole ‘online learning’ was something that many students across the country had to adapt to, and more importantly learn from.
 Learning methods are very personal and in-person teaching was the main approach in the UK.
-However, the pandemic has forced us to rethink how we deliver and share information with the next generation.
+However, the pandemic has forced us to rethink how we deliver and share information on to the next generation.

 I am no longer rejoicing in the four walls of a club with music blaring into every corner.
-Instead, because of the pandemic, I settled for makeshift celebrations at home.
-It was a much calmer affair but one that I have enjoyed unabashedly.
-Lockdown is however lifting now and I am no longer confined to my home.
+Instead, because of the pandemic, I am making my makeshift celebrations at home.
+It’s a much calmer affair but one that I have come to enjoy unabashedly.
+Lockdown is however lifting and I am no longer confined to my home.
 With two vaccine doses done, I am celebrating outside of my room (safely of course).
 Going on trips with friends and making plans again as society finally begins to reintegrate.
 Pandemic or not, I am very proud of how I have grown over the past three years.
 My confidence has soared and I have learnt heaps from my degree and the experience I have had at university.

-Aside from the degree.
-I am graduating with lifelong friends and lifelong memories.
-My graduation ceremony has been postponed to next year, which in the grand scheme of recent events is not too long to wait.
-In the meantime, I am degree free, all that’s left is completing my NCTJ.
+Lifelong friends and lifelong memories - that’s what I’m graduating with - aside from the degree.
+My graduation ceremony has been postponed to next year, which in the grand scheme of last year's events is not too long to wait.
+In the meantime, I am degree free, all that’s left is completing my NCTJ."

 I studied Drama and English Language and Linguistics which was a course that was highly sociable and involved collaborating and working amongst lots of diverse and exciting people in group projects.
-The juxtaposition of my busy five-day week, completing workshops, seminars, projects, and then going out in the evenings with friends, to the remote classes, difficulties and absences of group members in projects, struggles of working independently online and then all of my housemates leaving the student accommodation left me feeling isolated.
-Coupled with feeling anxious about completing my work not only to a high standard but submitting it to the same deadline arranged pre-Covid-19 – it was a challenge to say the least.
+The juxtaposition of my busy five-day week, completing workshops, seminars, projects, and then going out in the evenings with friends.
+To the remote classes, difficulties and absences of group members in projects, struggles of working independently online and then all of my housemates leaving the student accommodation.
+I felt isolated, and anxious about completing my work not only to a high standard but submitting it to the same deadline arranged pre-Covid-19.